jango707/Semantic-html/README.md

 # Semantic html

-Playing around with some more advanced html and css features
+Playing around with some more advanced html and css features.

 ## What I learnt